casa0019-group5/casa0019-group5.github.io/README.md

        tempText.text=mqttObject.msg;
         }
 ```
 After Vineeth had set up the database I changed the MQTT in the dictionary to the corresponding HTTP endpoints.
-Moreover, I added some additional code for an HTTP web call to request information directly from the data base, using unity's web call 'UnityWebRequest.Get(url))'.
+Moreover, I added some additional code for an HTTP web call to request information directly from the data base, using unity's HTTP call `UnityWebRequest.Get(url))`.

 ```
  using (UnityWebRequest request = UnityWebRequest.Get(url))